cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 scheme produces the normal (non-compressed) representation of the public key, according to {{SECG}}.
-When these curves are used, the recipient of an HPKE ciphertext MUST validate that the ephemeral public key `pkE` is on the curve.
-The relevant validation procedures are defined in {{keyagreement}}.
+When these curves are used, the recipient of an HPKE ciphertext MUST validate that the ephemeral public key `pkE` is on the curve and part of the correct prime-order subgroup.
+For authenticated modes the same validation MUST be done for  the static public key `pkS`.
+The relevant full public-key validation procedure is defined in {{keyagreement}}.

 For the CFRG curves Curve25519 and Curve448, the Marshal function is the identity function, since these curves already use fixed-length byte strings for public keys.
+When these curves are used, validation of public keys is not necessary.
+Implementations MAY check whether the shared secret is the all-zero value and abort if so, as described in
+{{?RFC7748}}.

 ## Key Derivation Functions (KDFs) {#kdf-ids}